 Ultimately, the test-bed will help determine if Australia should pursue the development of an operational SBAS.

 Testing is expected to be conducted throughout the land and maritime jurisdictions of Australia.

 In early 2017, Geoscience Australia will call for organisations from across the aviation, road, rail, maritime, spatial, construction, utilities and agriculture sectors to participate in the test-bed.

 Proposals for supported projects will be selected on merit, as determined by a review committee.

 To keep informed of the NPI Capability and its progress, sign up to the sign up to the NPI Capability newsletter.

 Geoscience Australia currently operates a national Global Navigation Satellite System (GNSS) network.
-Data from Geoscience Australia's network, which include the AuScope GNSS array, will be provided to a computation facility, also located at Geoscience Australia.
+Data from Geoscience Australia's network, which include the AuScope GNSS array, will be provided to a computation facility which adopts GMV software, also located at Geoscience Australia.
 Corrections will then be sent to the Lockheed Martin Space Systems Company station at Uralla, NSW, for upload to the Inmarsat 4F1 satellite.
 The 4F1 satellite, orbiting at 143.5 degrees longitude, will then broadcast the corrections over the Australian region.